radiegtya/meteoris2/README.md

     });
 ```

-> save this file in "lib/router.js"
+save this file in ```lib/router.js```

-*6. running your app*
+*6. Running your app*

-To run your app, use this url http://localhost:3000/posts/index.
+To run your app, use this url ```http://localhost:3000/posts/index```

 Now you should see "Hello World" and "my Name is Ega Wachid Radiegtya" message on your screen.
 Congratulation!

-> For complete tutorial about routing, controller and view you can visit this page https://github.com/EventedMind/iron-router from EventedMind.
+For complete tutorial about routing, controller and view you can visit this page https://github.com/EventedMind/iron-router from EventedMind.

 **D. Collections**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **E. Publish Subscribe**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **F. CRUDSS**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **G. Validation Message**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **H. Flash Message**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **I. Sorting Table**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **J. User RBAC**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **K. Pagination**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **L. Using Meteoris Packages**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **M. Templating for Desktop Apps**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **N. Templating for Mobile Apps**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **O. Sending Email**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 **P. Uploading Files**
-> Documentation are Coming Soon!
+Documentation Coming Soon!
 For now you can try the code at Posts DEMO.

 ###METEORIS ROADMAP AND CHANGELOG
 You can view our roadmap from this link.